The 17th Annual North Country Symposium

 - The St. Lawrence County Center for Entrepreneurial Leadership CORE program

-A Panel of Newcomers and Returnees to the region, who will share their thoughts on why they moved to the North Country.
+- A Panel of Newcomers and Returnees to the region, who shared their thoughts on why they moved to the North Country:

 - Heidi Ames, Grants Manager, St. Lawrence County Planning Office

 - Alex Hazard, Community Relations & Lifestyle Host, WWTI ABC50

 - Brooke Rouse, Executive Director, St. Lawrence County Chamber of Commerce

 - Hagi Bradley, VP and Dean of Student Life, St. Lawrence University

 - Engagement Sessions led by Mr. Winchester that explored ways to get the North Country “On the Map,” how to push resident recruits “Over the Edge,” and how to “Welcome Home” those who decide to move to the region.